jdoleary/Spellmasons/docs/QualityOfLife.md

 ## Graphics
 - fix opening book animation playing when you don't have to wait to cast, allow it to exit early
+- play opening book animation when you are viewing your inventory

 ## UI
 - fix being able to go negative mana if you queue a spell before the previous spell's mana is spent